 To qualify for transitional arrangements, a building must have a building control application (either an initial notice to an approved inspector or a full plans application to the local authority) submitted and accepted before the FHS comes into force.

-The application must be for a specific building β outline or batch submissions covering unspecified future plots will not qualify.
+The application must be for a specific building.
+Outline or batch submissions covering unspecified future plots will not qualify.
 This means developers need detailed designs and SAP assessments ready for each plot they wish to register.

 The Expected Registration Surge